DataDog/hiring-engineers/answers.md

 ### Set the Timeboard's timeframe and take a snapshot
-* Set the Timeboard's timeframe to the past 5 minutes
-* Take a snapshot of this graph and use the @ notation to send it to yourself.

-UI allowed me to set the Timeboard's timeframe to the past 5 minutes and take a snapshot.
+UI allowed me to set the Timeboard's timeframe to the past 5 minutes and take a snapshot and send it to yourself.

 ![Snapshot](img/Snapshot.png)